akshay1027/stock-market-simulation-engine/README.md

 ## Backend features:
-- [X] Continously streaming data from backend to frontend.
+- [X] Continously streaming data from backend to frontend using websockets.
 - [X] Get company_id through request.
 - [X] Using company_id, interact with DB.
 - [X] Before streaming data to client, change the data from db and send to client.
 Getting data from DB has to be done only once to improve performance.